CleverRaven/Cataclysm-DDA/data/mods/Aftershock/items/armor/exosuit/exosuit_guide.md

 ### Underlayer
 These are comfortable jumpsuits specially designed to integrate with the frame.
 Underlayers are not required for operation, but prevent accidental injury as the frame moves.
 Specialized undersuits are built for various environments or combat.
 ### PSU
 Exosuits typically use a single large power supply unit, attached to the back.
-Auxiliary batteries can be attached as well, extending the runtime.
+Auxiliary batteries can be attached as well across the frame, extending the runtime.

 | Name        | Capacity | Fuel    | Weight
 | ---         | ---      | ---     | ---